Woman critically injured in police-involved shooting in Ottawa's Westboro neighbourhood

 An Ottawa paramedic spokesperson tells CTV News Ottawa that paramedics transported a woman to hospital with gunshot wounds.
 She was listed in critical condition at the hospital.

-A photo sent to CTV News Ottawa showed several police vehicles parked on Avonmore Avenue.
+A photo sent to CTV News Ottawa showed several police vehicles parked on Avondale Avenue.

 The Special Investigations Unit has been called in to investigate.
 The SIU investigates the conduct of officers that may have resulted in death/serious injury, sexual assault and/or the discharge of a firearm at a person.